Proposition 300 FAQs

 - Students who seek neither financial aid nor resident tuition status.

-If you do not fall into any of the groups above, and you wish to receive in-state tuition status or financial aid supported by state monies, then you must provide documentation of
+If you do not fall into any of the groups above, and you wish to apply for in-state tuition or financial aid supported by state monies, then you must provide documentation of

 - U.S. citizenship; or